upbound/platform-ref-aws/README.md

 1. Invite app team members and grant access to `Workspaces` in one or more `Platforms`.

-### App Dev/Ops: Consume the infrastructure you need via self-service APIs
+### App Dev/Ops: Consume the infrastructure you need using kubectl
 #### Join your Organization in Upbound Cloud
 1. **Join** your [Upbound Cloud](https://cloud.upbound.io/register)
    `Organization`